The higher your balance, the more savings choices that you have.

 Suncoast Credit Union – 0.40% APY, $250,000 minimum balance for APY

 Suncoast Credit Union was started in 1934 as Hillsborough County Teachers Credit Union.
-Suncoast Credit Union now has 69 branches and has around 918,000 members.
+Suncoast Credit Union now has 69 branches with around 918,000 members.

 Suncoast Credit Union is the eighth largest credit union in the U.S. based on membership.
 It is also the 10th largest based on assets.
 People who attend school, live, work or worship in a county in Florida that Suncoast Credit Union serves are welcome to join.